 The results were somewhat surprising.

-“If a person is compassionate towards others, it does not necessarily mean that he or she is self-compassionate or vice versa,” says lead researcher Angélica López.
+“If a person is compassionate towards others, it does not necessarily mean that [they are] self-compassionate or vice versa,” says lead researcher Angélica López.
 “Compassion and self-compassion appear to differ in nature and purpose.”

 López found that most people tended to feel more compassion for others than compassion for themselves.
 Self-compassion and compassion had different relations to a person’s well-being, too.
 On average, more self-compassionate people had fewer depressive symptoms, less negative emotion, and more positive emotion, aligning with past research on the mental health, well-being, and resilience benefits of self-compassion.